Twitch is a platform based in sharing visual and auditory content with people from around the world.

 However, what happens when you don’t have the right to share this content with others?

-If you’re streaming any form of media that is not your own, you may be unknowingly putting yourself at risk of infringing on someone’s copyright.
+If you’re streaming any form of media that is not your own, you may be unknowingly infringing on someone’s copyright.

 Whether that’s playing a popular band’s music in the background or watching Youtube videos about the game you’re playing, it’s important that you ensure your stream stays above-board when it comes to using copyrighted material on Twitch.